toitlang/esptool/CONTRIBUTING.rst

    $ python -m pip install pre-commit
    $ pre-commit install -t pre-commit -t commit-msg

 On the first commit ``pre-commit`` will install the hooks, subsequent checks will be significantly faster.
 If an error is found an appropriate error message will be displayed.
-If the error was with ``black`` then the tool will fix them for you automatically.
 Review the changes and re-stage for commit if you are happy with them.

 Conventional Commits
 """"""""""""""""""""

 ``esptool.py`` complies with the `Conventional Commits standard <https://www.conventionalcommits.org/en/v1.0.0/#specification>`_.
 Every commit message is checked with `Conventional Precommit Linter <https://github.com/espressif/conventional-precommit-linter>`_, ensuring it adheres to the standard.

-Flake8
-""""""

-``esptool.py`` complies with `flake8 <http://flake8.readthedocs.io/en/latest/>`_ style guide enforcement.

-Black
-"""""

-All files should be formatted using the `Black <https://black.readthedocs.io/en/stable/index.html>`_ auto-formatter.
+Ruff
+""""

+``esptool.py`` is `PEP8 <https://peps.python.org/pep-0008/>`_ compliant and enforces this style guide.
+For compliance checking, we use `ruff <https://docs.astral.sh/ruff/>`_.
+``Ruff`` also auto-format files in the same style as previously used ``black``.

-``Black``, ``flake8``, and ``Conventional Precommit Linter`` tools will be automatically run by ``pre-commit`` if that is configured.
-To check your code manually before submitting, run ``python -m flake8`` and ``black .`` (the tools are installed as part of the development requirements shown at the beginning of this document).
+``Ruff`` and ``Conventional Precommit Linter`` tools will be automatically run by ``pre-commit`` if that is configured.
+To check your code manually before submitting, run ``python -m ruff`` (this tool is installed as part of the development requirements shown at the beginning of this document).

 When you submit a Pull Request, the GitHub Actions automated build system will run automated checks using these tools.

+Shinx-lint
+""""""""""

+The documentation is checked for stylistic and formal issues by ``sphinx-lint``.

+Codespell check
+"""""""""""""""

+This repository utilizes an automatic `spell checker <https://github.com/codespell-project/codespell>`_ integrated into the pre-commit process.
+If any spelling issues are detected, the recommended corrections will be applied automatically to the file, ready for commit.
+In the event of false positives, you can adjust the configuration in the `.codespell.rc`.
+To exclude files from the spell check, utilize the `skip` keyword followed by comma-separated paths to the files (wildcards are supported).
+Additionally, to exclude specific words from the spell check, employ the `ignore-words-list` keyword followed by comma-separated words to be skipped.

 Automated Integration Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^